 Given the opportunity, we can all make positive decisions for the environment.
 There are many ways that we can live greener and reduce our ecological footprint.
 It’s our duty to do as much as possible to preserve our world for many generations to come.
 One of the easiest and most effective ways to practice an environmentally friendly lifestyle is to recycle.
-In most communities, there are designated bins or facilities that accept materials for recycling.
+In most communities, there are designated bins or facilities like cardboard balers that accept materials for recycling.
 This is super cool because it means that recycling is realistic because we can all get the correct items to the correct facilities.
 To be the most effective recycler you can be, there are some simple rules to follow.
 To point out a few of these rules, we have gathered some dos and don’ts of recycling.
+If you are read these and want to know more then you can also check out these interesting facts about recycling.

 Do check for your regional specifications.
 Not all recycling plants are set up to handle the same items.
 Use an online search to find recycling guidelines in your community.
 Be able to identify what is recyclable in your area and which local recycling centers take specific items.
 This knowledge will help keep recyclable items away from landfills.